jasminaaa20/jasminaaa20/README.md

 [![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=jasminaaa20&hide=vhdl,jupyter%20notebook,tcl,html,batchfile,cmake,css,scss,c&theme=radical)](https://github.com/anuraghazra/github-readme-stats)

-> **Note**: Jupyter Notebooks have been excluded as they accounted for over 90% of my "most used languages," despite minimal use.
+> **Note**: Jupyter Notebooks have been excluded as they accounted for over 90% of my "most used languages," which is clearly not the case.
 Here's why:

 - GitHub determines language usage stats using [Linguist](https://github.com/github/linguist), which calculates language usage based on **file size** rather than the actual number of lines of code.
 - Jupyter Notebook files (`.ipynb`) are **JSON-based** and often include significant metadata, such as: